PyTorch: I’m Fast, JAX: You Call That Fast?

 Figure: DETR Architecture

-DETR has three main components: a CNN backbone (typically a ResNet), a stack of encoder-decoder transformer blocks, and a bipartite matcher.
+DETR has three main components: a convolutional backbone (typically a ResNet), a stack of encoder-decoder transformer blocks, and a bipartite matcher.
 Of the three, bipartite matching (hungarian) algorithm runs on the CPU.
 In fact, the original DETR implementation calls scipy.optimize.linear_sum_assignment sequentially, for each input-target pair.
 This leaves the GPU idle.
 Part of the gains we will see later, are by reducing this idle time.

 Idle GPU is wasted GPU.